Extremal density for subdivisions with length or sparsity constraints: Proof of Lemma

 \section{Proof of Lemma \ref{dense}}

-Our aim is to find a sequence of $x,y$-paths in the host graph $G$ whose lengths are exactly $\ell+1$.
+This section is devoted to a detailed proof of Lemma \ref{dense}, and our main task for building a balanced $H$-subdivision is to find a sequence of $x,y$-paths in the host graph $G$ whose lengths are exactly $\ell+1$.
 First in Section~\ref{sec:local-dense}, we reduce the problem to graphs that are locally dense.
-Then in Section \ref{web-unit}, we shall construct webs or units for building balanced subdivisons of $H$ in $G$.
-In Section \ref{secadj}, we introduce the concept of \emph{adjuster}, which is a useful tool to adjust long paths with the required length.
-In Section \ref{togeth}, we presents a full proof of Lemma \ref{dense}.
+Then in Section \ref{web-unit}, we shall construct webs or units for building balanced subdivisions of $H$ in $G$.
+In Section \ref{secadj}, we introduce the concept of an \emph{adjuster}, which is a useful tool to adjust long paths with the required length.